 Welcome to the KIDS Family

 I am looking forward to seeing all of you very soon.
 We have a terrific show planned, and an experience you will never forget.
-Be on the lookout, we will begin sending you music and a way of listening to recordings, to help you prepare for camp.
+You have already received music.
+Please be working hard on it and attend the scheduled ZOOM rehearsals.

 I hope you all enjoy learning and performing the show as much as we on the artistic staff have enjoyed putting it together.